by Georgianne Nienaber

 Royal Caribbean is the only cruise line that sails there.
 The Dragon’s Breath Flight Line, the world’s longest zip line over water, is featured.
 Beachside private cabanas, complete with a Disney inspired real “Haitian Village” are all included.
 The chain link fences, separating the Haitian village from real Haitian villages and poor Haitians, are hidden in the forest.

 Haiti offers viable deepwater ports and beautiful offshore tropical islands.
 Who knew?
-Why did the United States construct its largest embassy at Port-au-Prince?
+Why did the United States construct its largest embassy in the Western world at Port-au-Prince?
 Why pass up Paris or Moscow?
 Consider that the privatization of Haiti’s deep water suggests the U.S. realizes that offshore oil transfers and some container shipments would not be possible in US ports.

 A federal case against Haitian-American dentist and businessman Joseph Baptiste has been languishing in the Massachusetts court system since August of 2017.
 Baptiste, a retired U.S. Army colonel, is accused of conspiring to bribe senior Haitian government officials.